What Is Valium?

 In cases of severe respiratory depression, a person overdosing on Valium may not be able to draw in enough air to get the oxygen their body needs.
 This can cause a cascade of issues, and it may cause permanent brain damage or death if medical attention isn’t obtained quickly.

 Benzodiazepine withdrawal can cause major discomfort and make quitting the drug more difficult if one has grown dependent.
 In rare cases, it can be life-threatening, so medical supervision is required.
-Common withdrawal symptoms from benzodiazepines include the following:

 - Difficulty concentrating